Zburns31/CS7642-Reinforcement-Learning/README.md

 Now, let’s talk about some cool things that use reinforcement learning:

 - Self-Driving Cars: Imagine a car that learns to drive itself by practicing on virtual roads.
 It gets rewards for staying in the right lane and avoiding accidents.
 - Game Playing AI: Computers can learn to play games like chess, Go, or even video games.
 They get better over time by trying different moves and learning from their mistakes.
 - Robotics: Robots can learn to do tasks like picking up objects or folding laundry.
-They learn by trial and error, just like you do when you learn to tie your shoes.
+They learn by trial and error, just like you do when you learn a new skill.

 ## Course Summary